ibm-cloud-docs/vmwaresolutions/services/managing_f5.md

 To manage the F5 on {{site.data.keyword.cloud}} service, log in to the primary or the secondary BIG-IP Web UI consoles by using the corresponding credentials that you can find on the F5 on {{site.data.keyword.cloud_notm}} service details page.

-For information about viewing the service details, see the following topics:
+For more information about viewing the service details, see:

 * [Ordering, viewing, and removing services for Cloud Foundation instances](../sddc/sd_addingremovingservices.html)
 * [Ordering, viewing, and removing services for vCenter Server instances](../vcenter/vc_addingremovingservices.html)